sk2111/tech-docs/tech-docs/docs/tech/devops/prerequisite.md

 4. Open your docker desktop application & signIn to your licensed account

-5. If you don't have a licensed docker account, feel free to use [Rancher Desktop](https://rancherdesktop.io/) & follow along the same steps.
+5. If you don't have a licensed docker account, feel free to use [Rancher Desktop](https://rancherdesktop.io/) & follow along the workshop.

 6. Install [Node js](https://nodejs.org/en/download)